ans-group/docs.ukfast.co.uk/source/fastdrive/resettingpasswords.md

+# Resetting Passwords

-# Resetting employee user passwords as the Admin user
+## Resetting employee user passwords as the Admin user

 The admin user can reset the password of any employee user.
 To do this, navigate to the ‘People’ tab and click ‘Browse Employees’.